aws/aws-advanced-jdbc-wrapper/examples/HibernateExample/README.md

 which over-rides the `HibernateDialect.buildSQLExceptionConversionDelegate()` function The purpose of this function is to map custom SQL state codes to Exceptions.

-In our case we have 4 states which are added by our driver.
+In our case we have 4 states which are added by the JDBC Wrapper.

 ### 08001 - Unable to Establish SQL Connection
 When the JDBC Wrapper returns this state, the original connection has